microsoft/copilot-camp/docs/pages/custom-engine/05-actions.md

 It's time to add some actions for Career Genie to handle complex tasks and workflows!
 In this lab, you'll integrate a new prompt in Career Genie's logic that can handle lists of candidates.
 That basically means that when you are searching for candidates with Career Genie, you can also create lists for candidates and add their names in.
 Once you are done, you can also send these lists to HR for scheduling interviews.
 All these will be handled by actions you'll implement in Career Genie!
 Let's get started.

-??? check "What are actions in Custom engine agents?"
+???+ info "What are actions in Custom engine agents?"
     An action in an AI system is like a basic function or method in your code—it's a specific task that the system can perform.
 Actions are the building blocks that the AI uses to accomplish various tasks based on the user’s input.
 The AI system decides which action to execute depending on what the user asks for.

     For example, actions could include: